desmodev/desmodev.github.io/_pages/about.md

 I assist with doctoral theses and exegeses, journal articles, books and reports across a variety of fields.

-I am a professional member of the <a href="https://www.iped-editors.org/">Institute of Professional Editors</a> and have been involved in many aspects of academic publishing and professional media production, including proofreading, copy-editing, news sub-editing, archives development, and photographic and video production.
+I am a professional member of the <a href="https://www.iped-editors.org/">Institute of Professional Editors</a> and have been involved in many aspects of academic publishing and professional media production, from proofreading, copy-editing, and news sub-editing (print and online) to archives development, and photographic and video production.

 My doctoral study focused on research methods in visual ethnography and post/subcultural theory, and my masters research was in the area of ethics and legal studies with a media focus.